Mazatlan cruises and the best recommended shore excursions!

 Norwegian Cruise Line | Princess Cruises

-Major cruise lines include Carnival, Disney, Holland America, Norwegian and Princess.
+Many major cruise ship lines offered cruise vacations to Mazatlan, including Carnival, Disney, Holland America, Norwegian and Princess.

 I've booked my cruise, what are the best things to do in Mazatlán on shore excursions?